 Ethylene Sensitive: Yes

-Description: Multiple star-shaped florets on a single spike.
+Description: Clusters star-shaped six-petaled florets on a single spike.

 Color: Red, pink, lavender, orange, yellow, cream, white